Short+Sweet South India

-Playwrights, actors, directors and independent theatre companies are invited to participate.
+Playwrights, actors, directors and independent theatre companies are invited to participate at the festival.
 The performances range from dance-theatre to music-theatre, comedy and cabaret.

 Several of the winning plays develop into full-length productions.
 In previous instalments, the Best Play Award has gone to The Fruits of War, directed by Samyuktha PC (2011); My Name is Cine-ma, by Mathivanan Rajendran (2012); A Typist with Destiny, by Rajiv Rajaram (2014); Tale of a Tall Girl, by Sunil Vishnu K. (2016); Song of Love, by Sunil Vishnu K. (2017) and The History Boys, by Mathivanan Rajendrana (2017).

-The annual festival, which did not take place in 2015 and between 2019 and 2021, will return in 2022 with its eighth edition.
-This year, it will run for four weeks and will feature 50 plays.
-The first three weeks will witness the staging of 30 plays as well as two weekend shows of 10 ‘wildcard’ entries.
+The annual festival, which did not take place in 2015 and between 2019 and 2021, returned in 2022 with its eighth edition.
+In 2022, it ran for four weeks and featured 50 plays.
+The first three weeks witnessed the staging of 30 plays as well as two weekend shows of 10 ‘wildcard’ entries.

-Audiences and a jury, comprising luminaries from the arts and theatre scenes, will separately vote for their favourites.
-The crowds’ and judges’ top picks go through to the final, held during the fourth and last week.
-The awards ceremony will honour 16 Plays of the Day, three top 30 and two wildcard winners, as well best production, best director, best script, best actor – male, and best actor – female.
+Audiences and a jury, comprising luminaries from the arts and theatre scenes, separately voted for their favourites.
+The crowds’ and judges’ top picks went through to the final, held during the fourth and last week.
+The awards ceremony honoured 16 Plays of the Day, three top 30 and two wildcard winners, as well best production, best director, best script, best actor – male, and best actor – female.

 Check out more theatre festivals here.